-The University of Buffalo’s Kapoor Hall, recently added a 160,000 sqare-foot facility for the new School of Pharmacy and Pharmaceutical Sciences.
+The University of Buffalo’s Pharmacy Building, recently added a 160,000 sqare-foot facility for the new School of Pharmacy and Pharmaceutical Sciences.
 EMI sources within the facility included two primary transformer units, primary duct banks, 3000 Amp Unit Switgears, feeders which traverse the first floor, and six electrical closets.

 To assess the potential EMI impact, Vitatech preformed simulation emission profiles of the peak to peak loads to determine the environmental conditions for staff and students within occupied areas in close proximity to EMI sources.
 Emission profiles indicated that the switchgear and transformer equipment located within several electrical closets, particularly those on the third and forth floors, reached field levels between 83.2 mG to 249mG.